Mohaiminul69/user-filter/README.md

 - After you fill up the required inputs and press the generate button the page will redirect to the user list page, where you will see a list of users filtered by your given input, if there is any of course.
 - You can also search for a user by their name from that list.
 - And if you want to change your filter input, you can also press the Edit Filter button and change your filter input and press generate again to generate new list of users.
+- I have completed the website with React.Js, Material UI, Bootstrap, React Hook Form and Font Awesome.
+- Please make sure you install the node module after you download and unzip the file.